Stand Up with Minnesota

 ICE’s violence in the United States has caused outrage and a large people powered pushback.
 The massive, nonviolent resistance movement is inspiring.
 The international rise of the far right is a major cause for concern.
 The resistance of the residents of Minneapolis and Saint Paul shows that organized resistance works.

-We invite human rights organisations, climate action groups, social justice advocates, anti-fascists, immigrant support groups, international solidarity organisations, unions, political parties, and all concerned individuals to join the tour’s activities (see below the full agenda).
+We invite human rights organizations, climate action groups, social justice advocates, anti-fascists, immigrant rights defenders, international solidarity organisations, unions, political movements, and all concerned individuals to join the tour’s activities (see below the full agenda).

 Why these countries?
 Why Now?